andrews1022/pokedex-react-context/README.md

 - Update loading animations
 - Use CSS Grid for layout instead of Flexbox
 - Using Axios for fetching data from the API instead of the fetch API
+- Using Redux for state management
+- Using Node-Sass to import SCSS modules